peymanrasouli/peymanrasouli.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Peyman Rasouli"
-excerpt: "Peyman Rasouli"
+excerpt: ""
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html